wp-plugins/woocommerce-payment-gateway/readme.txt

 == Description ==

 Inspire Commerce is the all-in-one solution that allows you to turn your beautiful WooCommerce backed shopping experience into a selling machine.
-This plugin combined with a merchant account from Inspire Commerce will allow you to accept transactions from all major credit cards including Visa, MasterCard, American Express, Discover, Diners Club, and JCB.
+This plugin, combined with a merchant account from Inspire Commerce, will allow you to accept transactions from all major credit cards including Visa, MasterCard, American Express, Discover, Diners Club, and JCB.

 This plugin supports both card storage as well as integration with the WooCommerce subscriptions module.
 Inspire Commerce meets the highest standards of security and reliability and is proudly PCI Level 1 compliant.